acim/go-reflex/README.md

 Your application will be exposed on port 3000 of your localhost and will be recompiled and restarted on each modification of *.go files.

+Supported environment variables:

+* STRIP_BINARY=1 (optional) is used to strip out debug symbols from binary
-CGO_ENABLED=1 is required for -race flag that is used to compile go code in order to check for data race in your development environment.
+* RACE_DETECTOR=1 (optionsl) is used to turn on data race detector in the compiled binary